RoyOltmans/aqualin/README.md

 All rights of the device are owned by Aqualin

 This is a reverse engeneered Bluetooth Low Energy control of the aqualin BLE solenoid valve device without custumizations on the device itself.

+**Usage of this project is on your own risk.**

 # Motivation